phalcon/blog/data/posts/2012/04/2012-04-19-phalcon-0-3-4-released.md

 Phalcon 0.3.4 released
 ======================

-We’re part of the "speed up the web", therefore, we want to have a rapid release schedule releasing continuous improvements and bug fixes to Phalcon.
+We're part of the "speed up the web", therefore, we want to have a rapid release schedule releasing continuous improvements and bug fixes to Phalcon.

 The C language has not been designed for rapid development; however, we are